-memoir offers readers a unique, in-depth perspective of
+memoir offers readers a chance to experience

 colorful and violent history.